soulgalore/maven-minify-sample/README.md

 ## Structure of the project
-The src-tree holds an example setup with two css & two js files that are concated & minified and example files that hold references/links to the actual js/css files.
+The /src/-tree holds an example setup with two css & two js files that are concated & minified and example files that hold references/links to the actual js/css files.

 ## TODO
- - the naming of the css/js file uses the current date/time, not so good if you releasing multiple times a day, needs to be changed!
+The naming of the css/js file uses the current date/time, not so good if you releasing multiple times a day, needs to be changed!